emqx/mqtt-jmeter/README.md

 # mqtt-jmeter
 MQTT JMeter Plugin, it's used for testing MQTT protocol.
+The plugin was used for EMQ's performance benchmark test, and here is the `EMQReport`_ .
-The plugin is developed and maintained by https://www.xmeter.net.
+The plugin is developed and maintained by `XMeter`_ .
 XMeter is a professional performance testing service provider from China.

 # Install instruction